IzaacMammadov/docs.urbit.org/content/language/hoon/reference/rune/cen.md

 ## `%+` "cenlus"

-Call gate with a cell sample.
+Call a gate with a cell sample.

 #### Syntax